-- Ensure that all staff and governors understand their role with regards to safeguarding - Ensure all staff and governors are trained to the same standard of safeguarding. - That all policies and procedures are fully embedded across the culture of the group. - That communication on matters related to safeguarding are consistently shared across the group. - That the designated safeguarding leads meet on a regular basis to discuss their experiences, share best practice and inform future training.
+- Ensure that all staff and governors understand their role with regards to safeguarding - Ensure all staff and governors are trained to the same standard of safeguarding. - Ensure that all policies and procedures are fully embedded across the culture of the group. - Ensure that communication on matters related to safeguarding are consistently shared across the group. - Ensure that the designated safeguarding leads meet on a regular basis to discuss their experiences, share best practice and inform future training.